mhahnFr/iSongs-RadioText/publishNotices/README.txt

 This distribution includes JUtilities, Copyright (C) mhahnFr, which is licensed under the terms of the GNU GPL version 3 or later.
 The source code can be found at: https://github.com/mhahnFr/JUtilities See the file GPLv3.txt in the folder licenses.

+This distribution includes NDL4Java, Copyright (C) mhahnFr, which is licensed under the terms of the GNU LGPL version 3 or later.
+The source code can be found at: https://github.com/mhahnFr/NDL4Java See the file GPLv3.txt and LGPLv3.txt in the folder licenses.

+This distribution includes NDL, Copyright (C) mhahnFr, which is licensed under the terms of the GNU LGPL version 3 or later.
+The source code can be found at: https://github.com/mhahnFr/NDL See the files GPLv3.txt and LGPLv3.txt in the folder licenses.